jpzk/ingest-token-prices/README.md

 ## Requirements

 Make sure you have the `rustc` compiler and the `diesel-cli` installed.
-For diesel-cli run `cargo install diesel_cli`
+For diesel-cli run `cargo install diesel_cli`.
+This project only makes use of the sqlite feature therefore you can install it with less dependencies using: `cargo install diesel_cli --no-default-features --features "sqlite"`

 ## Setup